Lorydima/NeonNote/README.md

 └── .gitattributes               # Git repository settings
 ```

 **About assets:**
-Assets (icons and images) are stored inside so the application can find them when run from source or packaged.
+Assets (icons and data files) are stored inside so the application can find them when run from source or packaged.

 **About the docs/ folder:**
 The `docs/` folder contains files used for the source code of website.
 It is **not required to run the application** locally.